|Lat/Lon:||37.66120°N / 119.173°W|

 SR203, the only access to the area, has restrictions to motor vehicles during the summer months that it is open.
 Avalanche danger and heavy snowfall close the access road for more than half the year.
 See the Eastern Sierra Logistical page for more details on hours and fees.

-This latter describes a superb effort by Peter Croft to climb 16 of the minarets in a single 22hr day (Waller Minaret is left out).
+Additional route information for all the Minarets can be found in greatest detail in RJ Secor's book, The High Sierra: Peaks, Passes, and Trails.
+Other useful references are: Climbing California's High Sierra, Moynier and Fiddler The Good, the Great, and the Awesome, Croft This latter describes a superb effort by Peter Croft to climb 16 of the minarets in a single 22hr day (Waller Minaret is left out).
 This amazing feat was repeated again in 2002 by Josh Shwartz in just under 17hrs.
 It has also been reported that Jason Lakey made a complete traverse (16 peaks) in one day in Aug 2006.

 lavaka - Sep 22, 2008 11:31 am - Hasn't votedtraverse in a day

 In addition to Peter Croft and Josh Shwartz, Jason Lakey also made a complete traverse (16 peaks) in one day in May 2006.